haileytapia/portfolio/splunk/mission control/investigate-incidents.md

 To create a summary field for an incident:

-1. Select an incident from the **Incident review** page of Mission Control.
+1. Select an incident from the **Incident review** page of Splunk Mission Control.
 2. In the **Summary** section of the **Overview** tab, select **+**.
 3. Enter a name and value for the summary field.
     1. (Optional) To add a value to your summary field, select **+** next to the field.